Florida Expungements and Sealings

 Q6.
 Is there a time requirement before I can seal or expunge my Florida criminal arrest history (criminal record)?

 A6.
 No. So long as your case is completed your criminal record history can be sealed or expunged.
-Your disposition is completed when you are no longer under any conditions of the court.
+Your disposition is completed when you are no longer under any supervisory conditions of the court (your probation is completed).

 KEY POINTS: But the State can have you waive your ability to have your record sealed or expunged.
 Usually this occurs if you agree to enter a pretrial diversion program.
 Usually the delay is a few years and each pretrial diversion contract should be read thoroughly before signing.